haltcase/fugitive/readme.md

   mirror    <...repos>           Wrapper around `git clone` with various URL shorthands open      [repo]               Open the current or specified repository's homepage repos     <username>           Display the number of public repos for <username>
+  scrap     <...files>  [--all|-a]
-  summary                        Summarize git repository statistics undo      [#] [--hard|-h]      Undo the last commit ( or last # commits ) uninstall                      Remove git aliases added by `install` unlock    <...files>           Resume tracking changes to these locked files unstage   <...files> [--all|-a]
+                                 Discard local changes to the specified files summary                        Summarize git repository statistics undo      [#] [--hard|-h]      Undo the last commit ( or last # commits ) uninstall                      Remove git aliases added by `install` unlock    <...files>           Resume tracking changes to these locked files unstage   <...files> [--all|-a]
                                  Remove files from the git stage area

 Options:
   --help, -h       Show this help message